87tana/NLP_SentimentAnalysis/README.md

 Text - text of the review

 ## Objective

-Our Objective is to determine the sentiment of a review; we analyze the provided rating and classify it as positive (if the rating is 4 or 5) or negative (if the rating is 1 or 2).
+The objective is to classify reviews as either positive (rated 4 or 5) or negative (rated 1 or 2).

+## Methodology for Determining Review Sentiment:

+We will utilize the provided Score/Rating for the classification.
+A rating of 4 or 5 will be categorized as a positive review, while a rating of 1 or 2 will be considered negative.
+Reviews with a rating of 3 will be treated as neutral and excluded from our analysis.
+This approach serves as an approximate and proxy method for assessing the polarity (positivity/negativity) of a review.

 ## Vader Model, Roberta Model
-For Sentiment Analysis, we apply two different models (Vader and Roberta model) for reviewing the comments on Amazon's fine food dataset.
+In addition, we compare two different models (Vader and Roberta model) for reviewing the comments on Amazon's fine food dataset.
 We Explored the differences between them and ran them on a whole corpus of data with 500 different reviews from Amazon.